Pi2048/havedane/INSTALL.md

 ## Web application

 Configure the web server to serve the contents of /var/www/html, while passing .php files to PHP-FPM.

+Configure PHP-FPM to use the same timezone as the system time.
+This is important because the timestamps that PHP and bash generate have to match.

 Import the code from the repository[^2] and install it in /var/www/html.